SimonTommerup/02805-sgai/README.md

 # 02805-sgai
-Social Graphs and Interactions: Reddit project
+Social Graphs and Interactions: Bipartite network exploration on reddit